bwesse/robo_workshop.github.io/ws_doc/docs/00_Getting_started/README.md

 - **Welcome to the Workshop!**
     - Get ready to dive into the exciting world of robotics with Arduino.
-    - By the end of this workshop, you’ll build and control your own robot.
+    - By the end of this workshop, you’ll build and control your own robot and possibly use that aquiered knowledge to build a drone.

 ### Goals of the Workshop